Accessibility Testing Tutorial (A Complete Step By Step Guide)

 • Generate a compliance report containing a summary of errors.

-• Regression tests performed to ensure complete WCAG 2.1 AA and AAA compliance.
+• Regression tests were performed to ensure complete WCAG 2.1 AA and AAA compliance.

 Price: Contact for a quote